 The next thing we need to mention is resistance.
 The Peloton works with 100 different levels to challenge all levels of users.
 It also has a power meter function.
 This, although it is fantastic to have it, is just an estimate.
-Although an estimate, it is still very accurate compared to a set of power meter pedals.
+So, it’s not super accurate.

 Screen and the Application

 The screen is a 22-inch high-definition 1080p monitor.
 It looks great and adds to the experience of riding the bike when in a class.

 The inbuilt speakers are great, and also it has Bluetooth if you wish to connect your headphones or Heart Rate monitor.

 Peloton is not just a bike with a screen though, it is an application, and the screen is pretty much just locked to this.

 The Peloton Application is fantastic.
 It has so many classes were not talking about hundreds.
 We’re talking thousands.
 They don’t just have classes with all different instructors and types of music.

 You can do the classes live, see yourself on a leaderboard, and go up against other people doing the session.
 What also is remarkable is the instructor can see who is in the class, and they often shout out to people.